j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 Fractals are limitless, yet don't *exist*
 until a viewer clicks and zooms.

-It is the approach which
+It is the approach which ever
 incites infinity, reaching to uncover it.

 I stare into your every face